 Luckily we get opportunities to test out those limits every single day.

 Give yourself a test

-The next time you’re pushing yourself to finally work on that business idea, exercise a little more, or finish that article (like I am right now!), and you feel that urge to stop and do something else, ask yourself a few questions:
+The next time you’re pushing yourself to finally work on that business idea, exercise a little more, or finish that article, and you feel that urge to stop and do something else, ask yourself a few questions: